NrAOmar/Face-Detection/README.md

 # CRV_Face_Detection

 ## TODO
+- fix writing to .mp4 file
+- add low pass filter for faces
+    - will introduce a delay when detecting faces
 - add tilting
     - ✅ rotate 15 degree => 24 images per frame
     - ✅ get the conrer points of the box